 Apps like Insight Timer, Calm and Headspace can provide a variety of white noise functions (from beach waves to wind chimes) to help you zone out.
 Many apps even offer guided meditation to help you guide your breathing and thoughts, and get used to tuning out the world and tuning in to your being.

 Wind down before bed with a quick session of meditation.
 Alternatively, you can set your alarm clock a mere five minutes earlier than normal and begin each morning with several minutes of mindfulness.

 Invest In The Bliss Of Sleep

 Sleep has been shown to improve concentration and memory, strengthen the immune system, and boost your mood–warding off depression.
-But so many of us run off a sleep debt.
+But so many of us are consistently sleep deprived.
 We don’t realize that even an extra hour a night could help us be healthier and happier.
 Increasing sleep just even a few nights a week or by taking naps if we need to has many benefits.
 Best of all, it’s free!

 Have trouble getting to sleep?
 Setting night time and morning time routines can help you wind down and wake up being refreshed.
 Having wind-down routines like using a lavender bed spray and making an herbal tea to unwind with; plus pre-setting your coffee for the morning can be simple changes.
 But those little things pay off big and ensure you’re getting a good snooze instead of hitting the snooze!

 Avoiding electronic device use in bed is also recommended.
 Give yourself some time before bed without the blue light from your tablet or phone.
 According to the Sleep Foundation, it affects the levels of melatonin, the length of time before getting to REM sleep, and even the body’s natural clock.
 If you really want to take it up a notch, you can go into your phone’s settings and turn off the blue light altogether.